 ▶ Select the desired axis sequence and start each with NC Start.
-Manually position the non-controlled axes.
-The TNC shows the distance remaining to the nominal position in this axis (see "Returning to the contour" on page 647).
+Manually position the open-loop axes.
+The TNC shows the distance remaining to the nominal position in this axis (see "Returning to the contour" on page 682).

-▶ If required, choose whether the close-loop axes are to be moved in the tilted or non-tilted coordinate system.
+If required, choose whether the closed-loop axes are to be moved in the tilted or non-tilted coordinate system.

-If required, move the axes by handwheel or with the axis-direction buttons.
+If required, move the closed-loop axes by handwheel or with the axis-direction buttons.